AitchisonLab/feature-per-cell/README.md

 ## OUTPUT
 The program outputs an Excel spreadsheet in the same directory as the input imaging file.
 The spreadsheet contains three worksheets:

-- **ByCell**: lists each unique cell, the number of peroxisomes it contains, its area, the cumulative area of all peroxisomes in the cell and peroxisomal marker signal intensities (total and cytosolic).
+- **ByCell**: lists each unique cell, the number of subcellular features it contains, its area, the cumulative area of all subcellular features in the cell and marker signal intensities (total and cytosolic) for the subcellular feature.

-- **ByPeroxisome**: lists each unique peroxisome's area and signal intensity as well as metrics for the cell that contained it (some are repeated in the "ByCell" worksheet)
+- **BySubcellularFeature**: lists each unique subcelluar feature's area and signal intensity as well as metrics for the cell that contained it (some are repeated in the "ByCell" worksheet)

-- **OtherStats**: lists other statistics that may be useful such as the number of peroxisomes detected outside of cell boundaries.
+- **OtherStats**: lists other statistics that may be useful such as the number of subcellular features detected outside of cell boundaries.
 Also stores the software version ID.

 The program also stores the intensity projection files and the segmentation masks in folders contained in the same directory as the input imaging file.